syedpeer/vue-website-plugins/README.md

 ## how to use

-### follow a simple convetion
+### follow a simple convention

 Code your static pages in a `_pages` directory, your layouts in a `_layouts` directory and some includes such as header in a `_includes` directory, all under under `src`.
 These directories must exist.

-The includes and layouts will simply automatically be registered as components, the pages tree will be used to generate corresponding static pages.
+The includes and layouts will simply automatically be registered as components, the pages tree will be used to generate the corresponding static pages.

 To do that, simply follow the two others steps.